gardner/jellyfin-tizen-build/README.md

 # Overview

 This repository builds jellifin-tizen with three commands.
-The resulting file in places in the `output/` directory.
+The resulting file is placed in the `output/` directory.

 # Requirements